 You'll love the crunchy topping of bacon and green onions ladled over creamy grits filled with smoked gouda cheese.
 It's southern food that's quick and easy from start to finish!

 Where Did Shrimp and Grits Come From?

-The first time my hubby and I tasted shrimp and grits was on vacation in Charleston, South Carolina.
-At the time, we had no idea this lowcountry city was the birthplace of such a delicious dish.
-Since then, we’ve come a long way in our appreciation of Charleston’s incredible food scene.
+The first time my hubby and I tasted classic shrimp and grits was on vacation in Charleston, South Carolina.
+At the time, we had no idea this low country city was where this dish became popular.
+Since then, we've come a long way in our appreciation of Charleston's incredible food scene.